MitjaNemec/Kicad_action_plugins/README.md

 ## Length stats

-This plugin displays lenght of all tracks on selected nets.
-This can be used for lenght matching.
+This plugin displays length of all tracks on selected nets.
+This can be used for length matching.

 Workflow:
-1. Select tracks or pads on nets you want the lenght displayed.
+1. Select tracks or pads on nets you want the length displayed.
 You can also select a footprint(s)
 2. Run the plugin.
 You can remove redundant nets
 3. Lay the tracks
-4. Close the track lenght window
+4. Close the track length window

 Example:
 ![length stats](https://raw.githubusercontent.com/MitjaNemec/Kicad_action_plugins/master/screenshots/length_stats_ff.gif)